 - a.
 If a case manager suspects a child to be in present danger, they must take immediate actions to determine the need for Safety Plan modifications. - b.
-During on-going services, present danger may result from a number of circumstances including, but not limited to, the following: - (1) A Safety Plan provider is unable to show-up at the child's home as scheduled and there is no other provider immediately available. - (2) There is an unforeseen and significant change in family circumstances or dynamics.
+During on-going services, present danger may result from a number of circumstances including, but not limited to, the following: - (1) A Safety Plan provider is unable to show-up at the child's home as scheduled and there is no other provider immediately available.

-c.
-If the case manager learns new information that indicates a child is in present danger and the case manager is not at the child's home when the information is learned, the case manager will take immediate actions to assess whether the child is in present danger and will modify the Safety Plan accordingly.
+- (2) There is an unforeseen and significant change in family circumstances or dynamics. - c.
+If the case manager learns new information that indicates a child is in present danger and the case manager is not at the child's home when the information is learned, the case manager will take immediate actions to assess whether the child is in present danger and will modify the Safety Plan accordingly. - d.

-- d.
 When the case manager determines a child is in present danger while at the home, the case manager will not leave the home until Safety Plan modifications are in place.
-A case manager will request the assistance of an investigator when a child needs to be sheltered.
-If the safety of the child and/or case manager is threatened by remaining in the home, the case manager may temporarily remove the child to a safer location until law enforcement or an investigator arrives on the scene. - e.
+A case manager will request the assistance of an investigator when the safety actions include the need for a child to be removed from the parent or legal caregiver.
+If the safety of the child and/or case manager is threatened by remaining in the home, the case manager may temporarily remove the child to a safer location until law enforcement and/or an investigator arrives on the scene. - e.
 If modifications to an existing in-home Safety Plan will not be sufficient to manage a newly identified present danger threat, the case manager will take the next least intrusive actions necessary to provide for child safety. - f.
 The case manager will make a report to the Hotline when the case manager suspects that there are new incidents of harm as defined in CFOP 170-4, Child Maltreatment Index.
 An insufficient Safety Plan or safety management provider do not in-and-of-themselves constitute a new incident of harm. - g.
 The case manager will provide a signed copy of a modified Safety Plan to the parent(s)/legal guardian(s) and all safety management providers in the plan.
-Chapter 4 of this operating procedure describes the requirements for sharing copies of separate safety plans developed for the survivor and perpetrator. - h.
-The case manager will document a Present Danger Assessment when they have evaluated a present danger threat and made a determination that there is not a suspected incident of maltreatment, within two business days of their evaluation.
+Chapter 4 of this operating procedure describes the requirements for sharing copies of separate safety plans developed for the survivor and perpetrator when there is intimate partner violence. - h.
+The case manager will document a Present Danger Assessment when they have evaluated a present danger threat and made a determination that there is not a suspected incident of new child maltreatment, within two business days of the their evaluation.